What's coming up?

 Google adds fun activities and quizzes all the time, so it's worth coming back regularly.

 Keep an eye on the weather

 The final category in the Voyager menu is Layers, which lets you add extra real-time weather information to the view of the world.
-This includes global temperatures, rainfall, and wind speeds, so you can see what's happening across the world.
+This includes global temperatures, rainfall, snow coverage and wind speeds, so you can see what's happening across the world.

 Embrace art and culture